Paul Sabu (Part Two)

 What a pity deejays failed to flip this single over; if they had, they might have found "Hold Me, Squeeze Me," a rip-roaring pachanga number with crazy percussion, Spectorish reverb and the classic, symphonic Sabu sound.
 For some reason, only a limited number of copies featured this sizzling B-side.
 Ann-Margret sang "Hold Me, Squeeze Me" like a woman possessed!
 She clearly loved this side best of the two; accompanied by a troupe of dancers, she performed the living Hell out of it on a George Burns yuletide TV special.
 Burn's studio audience went wild!
 The more sedate "Everybody Needs Somebody" definitely would not have made as strong an impact.

 His single "Shotgun", cut primarily in New York City at Skyline, lacked the humorous tone that characterized his Sabu band recordings; instead, it shocked listeners with a daring homoerotic edge (daring, because it was the last thing you'd have expected from a confirmed skirt-chaser like Paul Sabu)!
 The song's lyrics fairly dripped with phallic imagery.
 Paul's raspy voice seemed directed at Gay dancers as he described himself as a hunter's delight and the best kind of game.
-Provacatively, he urged his male pursuers to squeeze on your trigger/pull on your gun and shoot me all night!
+Provocatively, he urged his male pursuers to squeeze on your trigger/pull on your gun and shoot me all night!

 Undeterred, Paul took his sassy singer to Craig Morey and Leonard Cory, Jr's C & M label, distributed by San Francisco's Moby Dick Records.
 "Destiny," an inspirational tune that Paul may have intended as a theme song for the upcoming 1984 Olympics, was Gwen's hottest ticket yet.
 A guitar-and-synthesizer tour-de-force cut at San Fran's Automatt Studios, it gave her the chance to unleash the full power of her Gospel-trained voice; appropriately, the Gospel-singing Waters Sisters (Maxine and Julia) provided spirited vocal backing.

-La Jonae's razor-sharp vibrato effortlessly sliced through a wall of electronic sound and urged dancers to follow your dreams/To their full extremes . . . it's your destiny/to be Number One!
+La Jonae's razor-sharp vibrato effortlessly sliced through a wall of electronic sound and urged dancers to follow your dreams/To their full extremes . . . it's your destiny/To be Number One!
 The flipside of "Destiny" was a trip back to derivative Rodgers and Edwards territory, but the slow dance number "Heavy Breathin'" was redeemed by Paul's overheated lyrics, Joel Peskin's sleazy saxophone solo and Gwen's enthusiastically-delivered gasps and sighs.
 Paul's rhythm section at this time included Peskin, Jeff Stelle on bass, Dave Frazier on percussion, and brothers Mike and Bobby Sandstrom handling drum and keyboard duties, respectively.
 In a nod to the old days at Larabee Sound, "Heavy Breathin'" featured a full brass section conducted by Dwight Mikkelsen.

 Yet, as superb a record as it was, "Destiny"/"Heavy Breathin'" only managed to creep one position higher on the Dance charts than "Red Light Lover" had upon its release in November of 1983.
 This would be Paul's last official writing and production work in the Disco genre, but with Debbie Jacobs, his biggest star, he'd take one final stab at dance music A & R three months later.

-The bad things were the song, a forgettable remake of a 1977 Renée Harris club favorite; the fact that only Paul's skills as an arranger and engineer were tapped (he probably didn't play guitar on the track); and truly appalling sound mixes on all four versions appearing on the 12-inch single (Paul was the engineer, so he had only himself to blame).
+The bad things were the song, a forgettable remake of a 1977 RenƩe Harris club favorite; the fact that only Paul's skills as an arranger and engineer were tapped (he probably didn't play guitar on the track); and truly appalling sound mixes on all four versions appearing on the 12-inch single (Paul was the engineer, so he had only himself to blame).
 "Doctor Music" spent just four weeks on the Dance charts and struggled to reach #50.
 Paul Sabu's reign as Rock 'n' Roll's Disco King ended with a resounding thud instead of a bang.

 From that point on, Paul would only work dance music recording sessions as a sound engineer.
 His writing and producing skills would be saved for the hard Rock genre that was closest to his heart.
 He began devoting time to a five-woman Punk Rock band known as Precious Metal; the albums he produced for them at Preferred Sound Studios in 1985 didn't chart, but they did win West Coast cult status for the band.